Expat Exchange

 What do expats in Colombo appreciate most about the local culture?

 "Friendliness of people and their willingness to help you at every turn.
-I was working in London and Latvia before and I was depressed then due to the fact that I did not find genuine people around me," said one person in Colombo.
+I was working in London and Latvia before and I was depressed then due to the fact that I did not find genuine people around me," remarked one in Colombo.

 What do expats find most challenging?